Meet the team

 Rob has more bikes than Bradley Wiggins!
 He has been with the company for quite a few years - as Operations Manager until he took over this role recently.
 He knows the ropes and the routes inside out!
 He suggests a padded seat cover might be a good idea for your trip if you aren’t used to cycling.

-Simon loves restorating classic cars but has also been a two wheel fan for many years – usually motorbikes!
-Lately though he and his American wife have really enjoyed exploring Oregon cities by bike and taking advantage of the excellent bike “ride and park schemes” in Seville and Paris in particular.
-Simon was a volunteer at the London Olympics and used his extended London stay to explore extensively by bike our capital city.
+Simon loves restoring classic cars but has also been a two wheel fan for many years – usually motorbikes!
+Lately though he and his American wife have really enjoyed exploring Oregon cities by bike.
+He's one of Kent's fine local producers, and keen to give you a tour and tasting in his cidery.

 Ian is a very experienced walker and super qualified guide in the Lake District - an area he adores and knows like the back of his hand.
 He thoroughly enjoys meeting our clients from all corners of the globe and recommends visiting the area in the spring when the wild flowers are blooming in the valleys but the hills may be dusted with snow.